AI is changing everything - except the fundamentals

 Let’s talk prompting.
 We’ve all heard the sermons: write a clear prompt, refine it, engineer it, sprinkle some magic dust.
 Maybe use a tool like Prompt Genie.
 Refining and creating a thoughtful prompt definitely improves the output.
 100%.

 If you haven’t lived that life: the account person is the human bridge between the external client and internal teams.
-You manage the client relationship, keep the work on track, make sure the creative actually meets the brief and more importantly moves the needle, and—keep everyone reasonably happy.
-(Creatives, I love you.
-Truly.
-Even when the feedback is “Can we make the logo bigger?”)
+You manage the client relationship, keep the work on track, make sure the creative actually meets the brief and more importantly that it moves the needle, and—keeps the client happy.

 It’s a tough role.
 You juggle ambitious timelines, scope creep, and the occasional Frankenstein request: “Let’s take a little of concept A and mash in concept B.” As hard as it was, it turned out to be a fantastic foundation for learning many of the core skills for product marketing.

 Why?
-Because it forces you to live in both hemispheres of your brain.
-Cross-functional collaboration, ruthless prioritization, timeline triage (project managers, you are saints), and a laser focus on what resonates with the audience.
+Because it forces you to live in both hemispheres of your brain - combining creative and analytical thinking.
+Cross-functional collaboration, ruthless prioritization, timeline triage (project managers, you are saints), brand strategy and a laser focus on what resonates with the audience i.e. deliver impact.

 And at the center of it all: the creative brief.